mjminio/minio-deploy-labs/deploying/docker-cli/README.md

-# Deploying MinIO using the Docker CLI
+# LAB: Deploying MinIO using the Docker CLI

 This method leverage Docker to allow you to quickly get up and running with a dev/test MinIO configuration.

-We specify dev/test usage here because this method is ephemeral and does not by itself allow for automation and orchestration easily for a long lived, production grade environment.
+We specify dev/test usage here because this method can be ephemeral and does not by itself allow for automation and orchestration easily for a long lived, production grade environment.

 If you would like to leverage Docker to deliver a more robust MinIO deployment, please look at the [Docker-Compose](../docker-compose/README.md) instructions.